 During the 2012-2013 school year, I was the H-LSAMP/SEP editor where I worked with administration to produce articles about upcoming/past news & events.
 I also launched the Student Successes page where you can find featured students in athletics, engineering, pre-health, undergraduate research, and UH competitions & contests.
 I also interviewed UH alumni that have gone through SEP.
 As well, I was a Chemistry 2 workshop assistant facilitator for the Spring 2013 semester.

 During high school, I volunteered over 1,300 hours at the John P. McGovern Museum of Health & Medical Science, and Texas Children’s and St. Luke’s Episcopal Hospitals.
-Likewise, I served as President of the TCH and SLEH Junior Volunteer Councils my senior year, and now this is my third year as an advisor to both councils.
+Likewise, I served as President of the TCH and SLEH Junior Volunteer Councils my senior year, and now this is my fourth year as an advisor to both councils.
 As part of the TCH JVC we host holiday parties and hospital-wide puppet shows for the patients, and as part of the SLEH JVC we visit patients on holidays and distribute hand-made gifts and cards.
 Also, annually on Thanksgiving and Easter at TCH & SLEH I sport the Turkey/Easter Bunny costume and go floor-by-floor to visit patients.
 Before I was President of both councils, I was the Special Events and Publicity Chairman of the TCH JVC and Treasurer of the SLEH JVC.

 Presently, I am a National Society of High School Scholars (NSHSS) Student Council Representative where I occasionally write articles for the NSHSS monthly newsletter and represent the University of Houston at member events where I talk to current/prospective members and their parents about the college admissions process, scholarship opportunities, my experiences in high school, and the University of Houston.